How to Become a Teacher in Arkansas

 You've completed your bachelor's degree, finished your educator preparation program and passed your required examinations.
 Kudos!
 Here's how to get a teaching certificate in Arkansas.

-- In addition to proof that you completed the steps above, which would include college transcripts and official Praxis scores, you'll need a signature from an administrator of the teacher prep program that verifies you've met all the requirements.
+- In addition to proof that you completed the steps above, which would include college transcripts and Praxis test score reports, you'll need a signature from an administrator of the teacher prep program that verifies you've met all the requirements.

 - Arkansas also requires candidates to be fingerprinted and undergo a background check.